SethiPawandeep/summer-project/README.md

 **Progress as of 21/06:** reCAPTCHA added to registration form.

 **Progress as of 25/06:** Node module `bcrypt` used to encrypt password on the server.

+**Progress as of 30/06:** HTML5 Geolocation implemented.
+Latitude and Longitude submitted through register form.